Connect with others who understand.

 Kidney Disease

-When a person has kidney failure, also known as renal failure, their kidneys can’t properly carry out their tasks, which can lead to a specific type of amyloidosis.
+When a person has kidney failure, also known as renal failure, the kidneys can’t properly carry out their tasks.
+This can lead to a specific type of amyloidosis.
 The kidneys are responsible for several important functions:

 • Filtering blood and removing waste products and extra fluid